 What is a cooked breakfast?

-Exacntly what it sonds like.
-A breakfast which is cooked and for the United Kingdtom it usually has to incorporate a few key ingredinents including bacon, tomato, eggs and beans.
-There are more lavish options like hash browns, blood pudding and
+Exactly what it sounds like.
+A breakfast which is cooked and for the United Kingdom it usually has to incorporate a few key ingredients including bacon, tomato, eggs and beans.
+There are more lavish options like hash browns, blood pudding and vine ripened tomatoes.

 How to cook bacon and sausage in the oven

 Sausages and bacon are really easy to cook in the oven.
 I would recommend cooking them in shifts.
 Cook the sausages first and when they are approaching golden brown add the bacon.
 You will need to turn the bacon over after a few minutes.
 As soon as they are done they are ready to serve.